 The widget will show the TOC of the corresponding post in sidebar.
 You may need to use fixed widget sidebar so that the widget will float when user scroll down the content of the post.
 You can highlight the active section in different color, so that users can easily understand when reading the content.

 Be careful when using TOC widget on default site wide sidebar.
 This may create PHP error when the post is not eligible for TOC as per your settings.
-Also, it will create PHP errors when you have only enabled TOC on posts and showing the sidebar widget on pages and custom post types.
+Also, it will create PHP errors when you only enable TOC on posts and show the sidebar widgets on pages and custom post types.
 You can try using different sidebars on different post types to avoid this issue or use widget visibility option with Jetpack plugin.

 Table of Content plugin is a forked version of the Table of Contents Plus plugin.
 However, the settings are neat and simple without distraction or advertisements on the dashboard.
 You can easily insert TOC anywhere on the content or sidebar and control behavior.
 Remember, it is a free plugin so the support will not be instant as you can see the support forum on WordPress site.
 If it doesn’t work, you can simply delete and try another plugin without any issue.